Republicans hammer mayors of Boston, Chicago, Denver and New York over 'sanctuary city' policies

 Some six hours after the hearing began, Comer called it to an end.

 Sullivan reported from Minneapolis.
-Sophia Tareen in Chicago, Cedar Attanasio in New York and Colleen Slevin in Denver contributed to this report.
+Associated Press writers Sophia Tareen in Chicago, Cedar Attanasio in New York and Colleen Slevin in Denver contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.